BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Tenerife to soak up the sun without the biggest crowds?
+When is the absolute best time to visit Tenerife for sunshine without the peak crowds?

-I've heard about the microclimates in Tenerife.
-How does this affect what I should pack?
+I've heard about microclimates in Tenerife.
+How does this affect planning my visit?

 How many days do you need in Tenerife, Spain?